 his own computer

-graphics business (old demo reel), which he did beginning at age 12.
+graphics business, which he did beginning at age 12.
 Today, he works with a local advertising agency as a multimedia artist.
 Shelly continued her education and earned her Master's degree at Northeastern State University.
-She is an adjunct professor teaching English at both Tulsa Community College and Rogers State University.
-She loves teaching and has more than 100 students who love her!
+She is now an English professor at Galveston College in Galveston, Texas.
+She loves teaching and has many students who love her!
 I'm proud of both my children.
 We had a lot of ups and down, but we made it.
 So can you!

 website is the result of my homeschooling adventures.
 I have including

 what I learned when teaching my own two children,

 as well as what I learned from consulting with others

 who dealt with problems such teaching multiple children

 at multiple grade levels, teaching older children while

 taking care of infants and toddlers, teaching Visual, Kinesthetic